 At Myerscough there is exceptional full-board and self-catering accommodation for more than 650 students, in 28 different Halls of Residence.
 There is a good mix of single and twin rooms with shared common room, kitchen and bathroom facilities, plus a range of self-catering en-suite accommodation.

-Residential fees for Higher Education (University) students range from £3,885 for a single en-suite room on a self catering basis to £5,809 for a single en-suite room with full-board catering – both on 36 week contracts*.
-Residential fees for Further Education (College) students start from £3,922 for a twin room with shared bathroom and a five-day meal allowance.
-Typically Myerscough basketball academy students opt for the £3,922 twin room option.
+Residential fees for Higher Education (University) students range from £4032 for a single en-suite room on a self catering basis to £5809 for a single en-suite room with full-board catering – both on 36 week contracts.
+Residential fees for Further Education (College) students start from £4255 for a twin room with shared bathroom and a five-day meal allowance.
 For further information, visit Living at Myerscough.

 Maintenance Grant/ Bursary

-Grants are accessible to learners where the annual household income is less than £30,000, subject to an application being submitted to the College, which must include the relevant evidence as requested for an income assessment.
-For more information about financial advice, visit the official Myerscough College website.
+Grants are accessible to learners where the annual household income is less than £35,000, subject to an application being submitted to the College, which must include the relevant evidence as requested for an income assessment.
+For more information about financial advice, visit Fees and Finance at Myerscough.